How Partner Compensation Affects Strategy in Professional Services Firms

 While this is true to some extent in all businesses, it is particularly problematic in the professional services sector.
 This is because the responsibility for the management and development of the business lies in the hands of the same people who are responsible for delivering the service.
 This dichotomy, along with its issues and possible solutions, are discussed in the following articles:

 This article looks at how reward systems affect the performance of a traditionally structured professional services firm.

 When designing the firm’s compensation system, it is important to strike the correct balance between recognising billing performance and the contribution to the firm’s future.
-For example, if the strategic plan set the objective of getting the name of the firm known in a particular market segment then there should be some form of reward in the compensation system for that activity, otherwise the message delivered to partners is that the activity is not valued so they will not pursue it.
+For example, if the strategic plan sets the objective of getting the name of the firm known in a particular target market, then people should be a recognised for undertaking that activity.
+If this is not done the message delivered to partners is that the activity is not valued so they will not pursue it.

 For example, more emphasis will tend to be placed on billable hours for newer partners while more experienced partners will tend to have more weight placed on business development and management activities.
-It should, however, be noted that this is not a hard and fast rule as it is possible that some new partners will have a natural ability to generate new business so their compensation should focus on that strength.
+It should, however, be noted that this is not a hard and fast rule, It is possible that some new partners will have a natural ability to generate new business so their compensation should focus on that strength.

 Furthermore, different groups of professionals might have different goals (see our article entitled “Practice and Sector Focused Strategies In Professional Service Firms“).
 Therefore, the compensation system may have to be adjusted to ensure that it is aligned with the different strategies employed by each group.